harcokuppens/TorxakisWiki/Modelling-Example-Lucky-People-(Solution).md

 TXS >>  ...300: OUT: Act { { ( Out, [ False ] ) } }
 TXS >>  PASS
 ```
-Two points for attention:

-- In our **increasingRows** process we didn't have to tell TorXakis that after switching the gender the next person has to be lucky on unlucky; we just enforced a certain sex to be assigned to current person.
+Point for attention: In our **repeatAndSwitchGender** process we didn't have to tell TorXakis that after switching the gender the next person has to be lucky on unlucky; we just enforced a certain sex to be assigned to current person.
 TorXakis knows what each person's luckiness output should be depending on the **Model**.
-- Since we do not manipulate other data of persons, it is possible that a person which should be lucky based on gender is actually lucky due to some other condition.
-This does nullify our aim, but we ignore such cases for now.
-What we are sure about, though, is that a person who comes after 5+ people from the opposite gender is *always* lucky.
-On the other hand, it's possible to ensure that such people are *only* lucky by gender with a more complex *increasingRows* process.

 ## XML-Based communication
 TorXakis is capable of XML-based communication with SUT's.
 We don't have an SUT which does that but TorXakis can help us there, too: TorXakis can also act as a simulator which behaves based on a model.